 Create Tool Descriptions

 If desired, you can create tool descriptions in PathPilot.
 Detailed tool descriptions allow you to receive feeds and speeds suggestions in conversational programming.
-For information, see "Use Feeds and Speeds Suggestions" (on the previous page).
+For information, see "Use Feeds and Speeds Suggestions" (page 155).

 Manually Enter Tool Descriptions